PratikVishwakarma/ImgurDemo/README.md

 ### Run Instruction
 - Clone the master branch or download it
 - Build the project
-- goto NetworkConstant at app\src\main\java\com\pratik\imgurdemo\model\networkAPI\ and replace the text "paste here your Client-Id" with your Client-Id
+- goto NetworkConstant.kt file -- at app\src\main\java\com\pratik\imgurdemo\model\networkAPI\ and replace the text "paste here your Client-Id" with your Client-Id
 - Run the project.

 ### List of Assumptions made